best-practicers/reviews/reviews/steak-Stake/testing.md

 now  further  analysing the tests from the persepective of the [best practices](https://docs.onflow.org/dapp-deployment/contract-testing/#testing-requirements):

   - in the SteakHouseV2 : the function like collect() function is not being tested  in  the script .
-  - should also check some of the  integrated tests as being defined in the [testing of Masterchef contracts](https://github.com/sushiswap/sushiswap/blob/canary/test/MasterChefV2.test.ts).
+  - should also check some of the  integrated tests as being defined in the [testing of Masterchef contracts](https://github.com/sushiswap/sushiswap/blob/canary/test/MasterChefV2.test.ts) for reference.
-  -